Aeurias/NadeshikoSlimeVR/README.md

-#### OPTIONAL: Solder the pins on the backside of the PCB similar just like the 2 pin connector:
+#### OPTIONAL: Solder the pins on the backside of the PCB similar to the JST 2 pin, stop soldering after the pin is wetted enough to not melt the plastic housing:
 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step-6-5Pin-Switch/5.jpg"  alt="5"/>

-Again the solder should penetrate through to the top side like such:
 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step-6-5Pin-Switch/6mono.jpg"  alt="6"/>

 Next we will do the power switch, clamp it secure for soldering by the edge case grounding pin: